 Haleem Khan was born to dance.

-Haleem Khan’s passion is dancing and keeping the tradition of classical Indian dance.
+Haleem Khan, his passion is dancing and keeping the tradition of classical Indian dance.

 Today I want to introduce you to an exceptional young friend and an incredible dancer.
 He already pursued his dream and is on the way to the next and bigger one.

 He already is a star in his country and has been dancing abroad as well.
 Haleem Khan got many awards and an honorary doctorate.
-He did act in movies, talks in TED and there is a book about him the title: “To Dance or not to Dance”?
-His talent and commitment is astounding.
+He did act in movies, talked on TED and there is a book about him with the title: “To Dance or not to Dance”?
+His talent and commitment are astounding.

 He also gives a shining example for all dreamers who want to reach a goal in life.
 I want to write his story.
 Against all the odds and adversity, he did get to his dream.
 I hope this little interview will inspire you.

-Haleem was born in a little town in a Muslim family.
+Haleem was born in a little town to a Muslim family.
 As a kid, he found his passion by watching movies.
-He was fascinated from the classical Indian dance, and he wanted to learn the Kuchipudi dance.
+He was fascinated by classical Indian dance, and he wanted to learn the Kuchipudi dance.
 Men, including the female roles, perform this dance.

-Maybe you can imagine what it means if a Muslim kid wants to dance a female in a traditional yogic dance.
-Even today and in the western countries as well it would be provoking a lot of judgment.
+Maybe you can imagine what it means if a Muslim kid wants to dance with a female in a traditional yogic dance.
+Even today and in western countries, it would provoke a lot of judgment.
 It would be unthinkable in many places.
 But this brave, spirited kid did not bury his dream.
-He found a teacher and studied the dance in secret for eight years.
+He found a teacher and studied dance in secret for eight years.

 I asked him: “Tell me a bit about the feelings you had as a child.
 Have you been scared when you did learn dancing in secret”?

 He answered :